mousepawmedia/devdocs/network/source/guides/staff.rst

 You can also connect your account to an external email client, such as Thunderbird or your mobile device.
 Here are the server settings:

-..
-WARNING:: Do NOT use Microsoft email clients such as Outlook or Windows Mail!

 - Username: (Your full company email address.)